 Being charged with a drink driving offence can be a traumatic experience.
-Victoria’s drink driving laws are complex and for a lot of people it is their first taste of the criminal justice system and they have no idea of what is likely to occur.
+Victoria’s drink driving laws are complex and for many people it is their first taste of the criminal justice system and they have no idea of what is likely to occur.

-Some drink driving offences can be dealt with by an on the spot infringement notice, while many must go to court.
-This section contains articles written by drink driving lawyers about the different types of drink driving offences.
+Some drink driving offences can be dealt with by an on-the-spot infringement notice, while many must go to court.
+This section contains articles written by traffic lawyers about the different types of drink driving offences.

 Frequently Asked Questions

 If your BAC is less than 0.15 and you have not been found guilty of drink driving in the past 10 years, you may be issued with an infringement notice.
 This means you will automatically receive a fine and in most cases a period of disqualification from driving, rather than being charged and having to go to court.

 However, even if you meet this criteria, it is ultimately up to police whether they issue you with an infringement notice or a charge and summons to attend court.